-The following subsections identify clarifications to recommendations made by [HTML].
+The following subsections describe clarifications of the MAY and SHOULD requirements of [HTML].

 2.2.1 [HTML] Section 6.2, SGML basic types

 CDATA is a sequence of characters from the document character set and may include character entities.
 User agents should interpret attribute values as follows: